flatironinstitute/spike-front/README.md

 ### `yarn blowitallaway`

-This command clears the database entirely.
+This command clears the database entirely and is the essential first step of the data injest process.

 ### `yarn cleanthenload`

-This command will clean and injest raw data from the pipeline.

-_To function properly, this command has one requirement:_ Data files for injest are stored in the `data/rawData` folder with capitalized titles.
+Assigns ids, formats, and injests raw data from the spikeforest pipeline into the website for visualization.
+Raw data files for injest should be stored in a local copy of the `data/rawData` folder with capitalized titles before running this command.
+After injest is complete, this script automatically deletes temp files generated in the process as well as the rawData files.

 ## Authors